How Much Internet Speed Do I Need?

 How to calculate internet speed

-Internet speed is most commonly calculated in terms of megabits per second, or Mbps.
+Internet speed is measured in megabits per second or Mbps.

-A bit is the smallest unit of data in digital communications: your basic 1 or 0 in binary code.
-The abbreviation of “bps” refers to the number of bits that transfer between a network and a device (such as your computer or phone) in a second.
+The smallest data unit in digital communications is a bit: your basic 1 or 0 in binary code.
+The abbreviation “bps” refers to the number of bits that transfer between a network and a device (such as your computer or phone) in a second.

-Downloading, uploading, and bandwidth usually gets measured in bps.
+Downloading, uploading, and bandwidth are usually measured in bps.
 But how many bps are we talking about?
-Usually it’s broken down into three measurements:
+Usually, it’s broken down into three measurements:

 • Kbps—kilobits per second (1,000 bps)